deliteser112/eclipse-platform-releng-buildtools/docs/install.md

     to the `gcloud` and `appcfg.sh` utilities (you'll use them a lot).
 *   [Git](https://git-scm.com/) version control system.

-**Note:** App Engine does not yet support Java 8.
-Your code cannot use any Java 8 feature such as lambda expression or stream, but your *can* use a Java 8 version of bazel.
-Just make sure that you pass `--javacopt="-target 7 -source 7"` when you build and test.
+**Note:** App Engine does not yet support Java 9.
 Also, the instructions in this document have only been tested on Linux.
 They might work with some alterations on other operating systems.

 ## Download the codebase